1、Funding body: Otto Poon Charitable Foundation

 Role: Co-Investigator

-Project title: GeoAI for Climate Resilience (ResilientIA): Building a Global Centre for Safe, Trustworthy, and Ethical Geospatial AI
+Project title: GeoAI for Climate Resilience (ResilientAI): Building a Global Centre for Safe, Trustworthy, and Ethical Geospatial AI

 Short Abstract: Tackle climate change with trustworthy intelligence.
 We are establishing a Global Centre for Climate Resilience Geospatial AI (GeoAI).
 This hub will pioneer safe, transparent AI to analyze climate and societal data, creating tools for real-time monitoring, predictive analysis, and equitable planning.
 Focusing on urban heat, disaster risk, and sustainability, the Centre will deliver open platforms and decision-support systems.
 Our mission: position Hong Kong as a global leader in responsible GeoAI, empowering communities worldwide with reliable intelligence to build a resilient future.